niteshbalusu11/BOS-Commands-Document/README.md

 8. `bos chart-fees-paid`: Gives you a chart and total routing fees you paid in the last 60 days (default and can be changed)
   - Flags:
-    - `days`: Produces a chart for the last number of days specified.
+    - `days`: Produces a chart for the last N number of days specified.
     - `most-fees`: Gives a table for fees paid per peer/network and amount forwarded per peer.
-    - `network`: Fees paid to the network who are not your peers, example are other hops in a rebalance or payment made.
+    - `network`: Fees paid to the network who are not your peers, example are other hops in a rebalance or a payment you made.
     - `peer`: Fees paid only to your peers excluding the others in the network
     - `rebalances`: shows only fees paid for rebalances or payments made to yourself
      <br></br>